oloBion/Retip/README.md

 # Retip
 Retip - Retention Time Prediction for metabolomics

 Authors: Paolo Bonini, Tobias Kind, Hiroshi Tsugawa, Dinesh Barupal and Oliver Fiehn

 ## Introduction

 Retip is an R package for predicting Retention Time (RT) for small molecules in a Liquid Chromatography Mass Spectrometry analysis.
-Predictred retention time can be useful in identifying unknowns and removing false positive annotations.
+Predicted retention time can be useful in identifying unknowns and removing false positive annotations.
 It uses five different machine learning algorithms to built a stable, accurate and fast RT prediction model:

 - Random Forest: a decision tree algorithms